-Growing up with a German mother meant that yeasted (I don't think that's a word, but I'm rolling with it) plum cake was made every summer and we didn’t often eat it any other way in baking.
+Growing up with a German mother meant that yeasted (I don't think that's a word, but I'm rolling with it) plum cake was made every summer and we didnโt often eat it any other way in baking.
 It felt a little weird, in fact, to make this cake which feels so different from how I know this fruit.

 I'm not sure how she gathered the energy to bake in the middle of summer, but fruit doesn't wait around, in fact, the surplus that always comes from food in the summer is basically asking to be turned into anything and everything and so here we are with an upside down cake.
 What is your go to use for summer produce?

-How to prepare Upside Down Plum Cake
+Ingredients and substitutions for Upside Down Plum Cake

 How to make Upside Down Plum Cake: